Poppies: Why not to wear them

 If I cannot distinguish between supporting war, and supporting those we send to fight in war, then I wear my poppy with ignorance.

-If I’m not doing all I can to prevent global powers from treating nobodies as disposable humans then I wear my poppy with humility.
+If I’m not doing all I can to prevent global powers from treating nobodies as disposable humans then I wear my poppy with disgrace.

 If I want to close my nation’s door to refugees fleeing war, then I wear my poppy with shame.